FutureTPM/ROTed/README.md

 clock frequency to a set value, by default, the "boost" frequency is disabled.

-We strongly encourage people to use the `benchmark.sh` script in order to replicate the results.
+We strongly encourage people to use the `utils/benchmark.sh` script in order to replicate the results.
 This script will build all configurations for the running architecture and execute all configurations using the benchmark tool, hyperfine.
 When executing hyperfine we pin the process to the first core.